xnorkl/cyberdefenseclub/README.md

 It is each team's responsibility to properly resolve an inject tasked by the Captain or Change Control Officer and pass along proper documentation.
 Ask for help often.

 ## Hardening
 There should be no injects given within the first 15 minutes.
 Hardening each and every device under your purview is the first step that should be taken towards securing a system.
+Since hardening a system is never completely finished (unless you lock

 This initial step breaks down neatly into three smaller, consecutive steps: